netxms/netxms-doc/admin/installation.rst

        If a file with the specified name already exists it will be overwritten.
        If the file cannot be created, Setup will abort with an error message.
    * - /LOGFILE=filename
-     - Allows to specify a path/filename to use for the agent log file (will be set in configuration file as ``LogFile``).
+     - Set agent log file (will be set in configuration file as ``LogFile``).
+   * - /MERGETASKS=”tasknames”
+     - Comma-separated list of tasks for installation.
+If a task is specified with ! character prior to it's name, it will be deselected.
+Possible values are ``fspermissions`` - set hardened file system permissions, ``sessionagent`` - Install session agent, ``useragent`` - Install user support application. e.g. ``/MERGETASKS="!fspermissions,useragent"``
    * - /NOSUBAGENT=name
      - Disable subagent name
    * - /NOTUNNEL